 Cerebral Palsy and Epilepsy Explained

 Epilepsy is a condition that causes seizures due to abnormal electrical activity in the brain.
-Some form of injury often causes this unusual electrical activity to occur.
+Injury often causes this unusual electrical activity.
+Most children with cerebral palsy will also have some form of epilepsy.

-Almost all children with cerebral palsy will also have some form of epilepsy.
 Epilepsy will often appear earlier in children with cerebral palsy than in other children.
 However, the frequency of epilepsy is highest in children with spastic quadriplegia (which affects all four limbs) and lowest in children with spastic diplegia (which affects both sides of the body).

 Like cerebral palsy, epilepsy can present itself in different ways.
 Some seizures will be violent convulsions with a loss of consciousness.
 Others will cause an individual to look like they are zoning out or confused for a moment.